njaglobal/SportsOS/docs/adr/001-modular-domain-architecture.md

 **Negative:**
 - More upfront structure and indirection (ports + adapters) than a flat app.
-- Cross-context features require event coordination, not direct calls.
+- Cross-context features require event coordination or synchronous service ports, not direct access to another context's domain internals [C].
 - Enforcement discipline is required (lint + review).

 **Neutral:**